Syaswanth/Enrollment/README.md

 # Enrollment
-student enrollment form using html, css, and javascript
+Student enrollment form using Html, CSS, and Javascript This enrollment form contains student details of name, email, website, and student skills.